Andronikos III Palaiologos: Life

 In 1320, Andronikos accidentally caused the death of his brother Manuel, after which their father, co-emperor Michael IX Palaiologos, died in his grief.
 The homicide and the general dissolute behavior of Andronikos III and his coterie, mostly the young scions of the great aristocratic clans of the Empire, resulted in a deep rift in the relations between young Andronikos and his grandfather, still reigning as Emperor Andronikos II Palaiologos.

-Emperor Andronikos II disowned his grandson Andronikos, who then fled the capital and rallied his supporters in Thrace and began to reign as rival emperor in 1321.
-Andronikos then waged the intermittent Byzantine civil war of 1321–28 against his reigning grandfather, who granted him to reign as co-emperor Andronikos III.
+Emperor Andronikos II disowned his grandson Andronikos, who fled the capital, rallied his supporters in Thrace, and began to reign as rival emperor in 1321.
+A few months after the rebellion began, Andronikos II relented and named Andronikos III his co-emperor.
+The concession was not enough to prevent intermittent civil war between the two monarchs in the years 1321 to 1328.

 Empress Irene died on 16/17 August 1324 with no surviving child.
 Theodora Palaiologina, sister of Andronikos III, married the new tsar Michael Shishman of Bulgaria in 1324.
 Andronikos III, then a widower, married Anna of Savoy in October 1326.
 In 1327 she gave birth to Maria (renamed Irene) Palaiologina.

 Andronikos III concluded the Treaty of Chernomen of 1327, an alliance with tsar Michael Shishman of Bulgaria against Stephen Uroš III Dečanski of Serbia.
-The Byzantine civil war flared again and ultimately led to the deposition in 1328 of Emperor Andronikos II, who retired to a monastery.
+In 1328 the Byzantine civil war ended with the deposition of Emperor Andronikos II, who retired to a monastery.